wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 Missing embed titles are common failures in accessibility audits of Wagtail websites.
 In some cases, Wagtail embeds’ iframe doesn’t have a `title` attribute set.
 This is generally a problem with OEmbed providers like YouTube ([#5982](https://github.com/wagtail/wagtail/issues/5982)).
 This is very problematic for screen reader users, who rely on the title to understand what the embed is, and whether to interact with it or not.

-If your website relies on embeds that have are missing titles, make sure to either:
+If your website relies on embeds that have missing titles, make sure to either:

 -   Add the OEmbed _title_ field as a `title` on the `iframe`.
 -   Add a custom mandatory Title field to your embeds, and add it as the `iframe`’s `title`.